 Practical Uses of Asymmetric Crypto

-Our daily lives break down into amazing volumes of data every day - our health records, financial information, employment records, service subscriptions, and other parts of our everyday life, are recorded in, and transmitted between various online systems.
+Our daily lives break down into amazing volumes of data every day - our health records, financial information, employment records, service subscriptions, and other parts of our everyday life, are recorded in and transmitted between various online systems.
 The fabric of our lives is dependent on the integrity of that staggering mass of data - every bit of this information must stay exactly as it is.
 The integrity of data keeps us alive - in some cases quite literally.

 Cryptography offers methods for protecting and inspecting the integrity of digital data in the form of hashing and message digest algorithms.
-These one-way functions can take an given piece of data of arbitrary size and calculate a unique, small fingerprint of that data.
+These one-way functions can take a given piece of data of arbitrary size and calculate a unique, small fingerprint of that data.
 This fingerprint, the hash, is unique to that particular piece of data, and even a tiny change in the data results in an entirely different hash.
-These hashes allow the detection of modifications in data and are an essential component of any cryptosystem that requires protection of data integrity.
+These hashes allow the detection of modifications in data and are an essential component of any cryptosystem that requires the protection of data integrity.